 The Imaging Network also benefits from a bespoke imaging informatics platform that allows researchers securely to store, share and analyse UK-wide brain imaging data.
 The imaging platform is accessed via the DPUK Data Portal.

-The DPUK Imaging Network is led by Professor Franklin Aigbirhio (University of Cambridge).
+The DPUK Imaging Network is led by Dr Julian Matthews (University of Manchester).